Provence Small Group Tours

 The climate means that year round people can plan vacations and tours of Provence.

-Spring and Autumn offer a much overlooked alternative.
+offer a much overlooked alternative.
 The weather is cooler but sunny days still abound with the temperature hovering around 28 degrees.
 Swimming pools are still open, shops and restaurants busy, but there is a gentler pace to life.
 For those who can watch the weather forecast and book late, out of season is a truly magnificent time to visit Provence.
+Spring offers a bounty of fresh fruit and a countryside filled with cherry and almond blossom.
+Autumn, the dramatic site of the vines turning golden.
+Electric bikes

 Aix, Arles and Avignon are the three cities in Provence most visited by tourists.
 But if you only had time to take a tour of one, which would it be?
 The three golden cities of Provence have very different feels, here's a run down to help you pick which to visit.